djberg96/net-proto/README.md

 example), or to modify/delete entries in /etc/protocols.

 ## Further Documentation
-See the 'netproto.txt' file under the 'doc' directory for more details.
+See the 'netproto.rdoc' file under the 'doc' directory for more details.
 There is also an example under the 'examples' directory.